 If banks are engaged in the "evergreening" of loans, or there are other lender liability issues, then consumers of bank services must remain skeptical of the bank's reaffirmation efforts.
 Bank misconduct must be reviewed by those with banking expertise.

 Debt modification and workouts raise complex tax issues.
 Quite often, a previously incurred debt is satisfied with an amount of money that is less than the face of the debt, and as such, cancelation or discharge of indebtedness income arises, absent some exclusion because of insolvency or bankruptcy or certain elections (e.g., qualified real property indebtedness), that may further necessitate the filing of IRS Form 982.
-If you are in need of advice regarding workouts and bankruptcy, as it may touch on interests you have in LLCs and other partnership-like entities, please contact us.
+If you are in need of advice regarding workouts, as it may touch on interests you have in LLCs and other partnership-like entities, please contact us.